The Beaches in Koh Samui: 2026 Guide +Map

 Best for: Photography, peaceful swimming, snorkelling

-The beach’s peaceful atmosphere is preserved by its limited development, with just a handful of small resorts in the area.
+The peaceful atmosphere comes from limited development – just a handful of small resorts nearby.
 You’ll find basic toilet facilities and a few simple food and drink options, but for more choices, Chaweng’s restaurants and nightlife are just a 15-minute taxi ride away.

-While not ideal for an extended stay, Coral Cove makes an excellent day trip destination for when you a looking for a quieter alternative.
+While not ideal for an extended stay, Coral Cove makes a good day trip when you’re looking for a quieter alternative.

 Lamai Beach